arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_manuscript.typ

 And while a simulation-based approach allows for complete determination of true infection status i.e., measles vs non-measles febrile rash cases, and therefore an accurate accounting of the outbreak and alert bounds, these simulations do not specifically represent any real-world setting.
 The evaluation of empirical data does provide this opportunity, but at the cost of knowing the true infection status of individuals, confounding of multiple variables, limiting analysis to only those who are observed (i.e., not those in the community who do not visit a healthcare center), and removing the possibility to explore the sensitivity of the results to parameters of interest to a surveillance program e.g., testing rate, and the test itself.

-Additionally, is has been well documented that the performance of an individual test is highly sensitive to its timing within a person’s infection cycle @gastanaduyMeasles2019 @larremoreTestSensitivitySecondary2021 @middletonModelingTransmissionMitigation2024 @kisslerViralDynamicsAcute2021 @ratnamPerformanceIndirectImmunoglobulin2000, so it is possible that different conclusions would be drawn if temporal information about the test administration was included in the simulation.
+Additionally, it has been well documented that the performance of an individual test is highly sensitive to its timing within a person’s infection cycle @gastanaduyMeasles2019 @larremoreTestSensitivitySecondary2021 @middletonModelingTransmissionMitigation2024 @kisslerViralDynamicsAcute2021 @ratnamPerformanceIndirectImmunoglobulin2000, so it is possible that different conclusions would be drawn if temporal information about the test administration was included in the simulation.

 Finally, the optimal threshold for a testing scenario is affected by the use of integer-values; smaller steps could be chosen to potentially minimize discontinuities.
 Similarly, the optimal threshold depends heavily on the costs ascribed to incorrect actions, be that failing to detect an outbreak or incorrectly mounting a response for an outbreak that doesn’t exist.